56kcloud/Training/DockerCon/logging/getting-started.md

     ```

     What we notice is that Docker color codes the log based on container names.
 Since we have 5 different containers this makes it easier when viewing from a terminal window.

+4. Expanding the command to capture certain containers

+    ```
+    $ docker-compose logs |grep vote_1
+    ```

+5. Open a browser tab `http://0.0.0.0:5000` and place a few votes and watch the logs.

+    > Since no timestamp is in the log it is difficult to see if new votes arrived or not.

+6. Combing everything we learned

+    ```
+    $ docker-compose logs --follow -t |grep vote_1
+    ```

+    > Again place some more votes on `http://0.0.0.0:5000` and see the difference in the logs

+## Recap

+What did we learn in this section?

+* Running `docker logs` on stopped containers
+* Logs don't persist in the container once the container is removed
+* The `docker logs`command is actually quite powerful and can be combined with other tools
+* `docker-compose logs` works similiarly to `docker logs` but displays all containers in the stack

 ## Next Steps, Docker Swarm & Logs